Development of the nervous system: Synapse elimination

-Several motorneurons compete for each neuromuscular junction, but only one survives until adulthood.
+Synapse elimination is one of the most crucial part of refining the developing neural circuits during embryonic development.
+Initially, the nervous system creates an excess of neuron connections to ensure that all target cells are contacted.
+This mainly happens in the developing vertebrate nervous system.
+The reason why this happens is to make sure all the cells in the target population are innervated.
+Several motor neurons then compete for each neuromuscular junction, but only one survives until adulthood.
 Competition in vitro has been shown to involve a limited neurotrophic substance that is released, or that neural activity infers advantage to strong post-synaptic connections by giving resistance to a toxin also released upon nerve stimulation.
 In vivo, it is suggested that muscle fibres select the strongest neuron through a retrograde signal or that activity-dependent synapse elimination mechanisms determine the identity of the "winning" axon at a motor endplate.
+The winning axon is a representation of the 'pruning' process of the weaker and less active synapses to increase efficiency.

 Mapping

 Brain mapping can show how an animal's brain changes throughout its lifetime.
-As of 2021, scientists mapped and compared the whole brains of eight C. elegans worms across their development on the neuronal level and the complete wiring of a single mammalian muscle from birth to adulthood.
+As of 2021, scientists mapped and compared the whole brains (head ganglia) of eight C. elegans worms across their development on the neuronal level and the complete wiring of a single mammalian muscle from birth to adulthood.

 Adult neurogenesis

-Neurogenesis also occurs in specific parts of the adult brain.
+Neurogenesis also occurs to generate functional neurons in adults.
+This occurs in specific parts of the adult brain such as the dentate gyrus of the hippocampus.Adult neurogenesis was first found in models of rats by Altman and Das, as it was only known to be present in embryonic development.